Paratron/smartimages/README.md

 Heads up: SmartImages will dynamically swap image sources when you resize the browser window and cross the border defined in the media query.

+If you want certain images to be ignored by the lib, simply add the `data-smart-ignore` attribute to the image tag and SmartImages will _not_ replace the sources automatically, even if data-src definitions are present.

 ##Using the lazy loader
 Sometimes you want to reduce the initial loading impact of your website - especially when